aws-deadline/deadline-cloud-worker-agent/docs/worker_api_protocol.md

-# AWS Deadline Cloud Worker API Workflows Contract
+# AWS Deadline Cloud Worker API Protocol

 This document outlines the various workflows that a Worker Agent for AWS Deadline Cloud must perform, and the formal requirement for how those workflows are implemented in terms